Psycho III: Critical response

 Reviews from critics were mixed.
-Vincent Canby of The New York Times wrote a generally positive review, calling Perkins a "very creditable director" and Pogue's screenplay "efficient", concluding that "Psycho III expresses its appreciation of the Hitchcock legacy without seeming to rip it off".
+Vincent Canby of The New York Times wrote a generally positive review, calling Perkins a "very creditable director" and Charles Edward Pogue's screenplay "efficient", concluding that "Psycho III expresses its appreciation of the Hitchcock legacy without seeming to rip it off".
 Variety wrote that the film "has its moments—about 20 minutes' worth—but the rest is filler in which the filmmakers gamely but futilely try to breathe new life into a tired body".
-Michael Wilmington of the Los Angeles Times thought that the film was "better in most respects than 'II'", but "it fails any sequel's acid test.
+Michael Wilmington of the Los Angeles Times thought that the film was "better in most respects than II", but "it fails any sequel's acid test.
 It feeds off the original without deepening it".
 He added that "if the movie proves anything, it's that everyone should give Hitchcock a rest".
 Paul Attanasio of The Washington Post called it "a playful, artfully made horror movie" made "really fun" by "Perkins and Pogue's morbid humor, the way they've captured the Hitchcock spirit and made it their own".
 Tom Milne of The Monthly Film Bulletin wrote that Perkins gave "an excellent performance" but "there isn't very much more to be said about Norman Bates".

 Gene Siskel and Roger Ebert were split on the film's effectiveness.
-On their television show At the Movies, Ebert gave the film a "thumbs up" positive appraisal, saying it was a "much better movie than part two", and adding, "in his first directing effort, Perkins shows that he knows Norman better than anyone else".
-Siskel, however, gave the film a "thumbs down" negative rating, reasoning that he was "turned off by some of the violence" and that the film "just sort of laid there".
+On their television show At the Movies, Ebert gave the film a "thumbs up" positive appraisal, saying it was a "much better movie than Part II", and adding, "in his first directing effort, Perkins shows that he knows Norman better than anyone else".
+Siskel, however, gave the film a "thumbs down" negative rating, reasoning that he was "turned off by some of the violence" and that the film "just sort of lay there".

-As of September 2022, the film holds a 59% approval rating based on 32 reviews on the review aggregator Rotten Tomatoes, with an average rating of 5.5/10.
+As of September 2025, the film holds a 60% approval rating based on 35 reviews on the review aggregator Rotten Tomatoes, with an average rating of 5.5/10.
 The site's consensus states: "While it can't come close to the original's elemental horror, Psycho III makes a persuasive -- and blackly funny -- case for itself as a sequel".